Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-02.en.md

 In generated using Flexberry Designer application is required to implement the following business logic.

 1. A new application must have a filing date within the admission campaign from may to July inclusive (implement validation at the business server).
 2. Number when creating a new application must be placed automatically.
-Format: reduction of type zajavlenie (`ВО`, `СПО` or `Асп`), dash, sequence number of the statement.
+Format: reduction of type zajavlenie («IN», and «SPO» or» «ASP), dash, sequence number of the statement.
 3. When saving statements to verify that he has no priorities with the same numbers.
 There shouldn't be gaps in the numbers of priorities statement (numbers must be consecutive from 1 to n).
 4. To add a stored field Panoramirovanie in the essence of the Territory.
 Be recalculated after this field when you save the site.
 5. Add Nechranice field name in the entity Person.
 The value of the field to collect the values of the fields Surname, Name, Patronymic.